Okehampton Interchange railway station

-Okehampton Interchange (formerly known as Okehampton Parkway) is a railway station under construction in Okehampton on the Dartmoor Line.
-The station is planned as part of the Devon Metro and has been described as a priority station.
-The station is to be sited off Exeter Road, by the Business Park and close to the junction with the A30, in the Stockley Hamlet area of Okehampton.
-Its location would also allow it to serve 900 new homes that are to be built nearby.
+Okehampton Interchange (formerly known as Okehampton Parkway) is a railway station in Okehampton, Devon on the Dartmoor Line.
+The station is sited off Exeter Road, by the Business Park and close to the junction with the A30, in the Stockley Hamlet area of Okehampton.
+Its location will allow it to serve 900 new homes that are to be built nearby.

 Following the Government announcing the reopening of some of the rail lines that were closed in the 1960s and 1970s, the line through the site was proposed for a new intermediate station between Okehampton and Crediton.
 Devon County Council purchased a site for a new station.

 History

 Devon County Council said in January 2018 that it was looking at options for a new Okehampton Parkway station from which regular services to Exeter could operate.
 By April 2018 there were two preferred options for this new station: